 3. Start a positive conversation

 Engagement is undertaken with an understanding of the historical, cultural and social complexity of specific local or regional contexts (Hunt 2013).
 Cultural security, safety and awareness are essential for working effectively with communities (Coffin, Drysdale et al. 2008) (Alcohol and Drug Foundation) and providing a culturally safe environment is critical.

-Hurried, one-off consultations that are organised without direct input from communities and through community structures, don’t work (Hunt 2013).
+Hurried, one-off consultations that are organised without direct input from communities and through community structures, do not work (Hunt 2013).
 Relationships take time to develop and so it is important to start building them from the beginning of the guideline project, and to maintain them throughout the process.
 It is important that Aboriginal and Torres Strait Islander representatives lead the conversation and focus on respectful and deep listening (Dadirri) (West, 2012).

 It is important to use a ‘strengths-based’ lens in discussions recognise the resilience and assets of a community — knowledge, skills, networks, extended family and cultural identity.
 A strengths-based lens also incorporates a holistic approach to wellbeing; the social determinants of ‘good health’; as well as protective factors (Fogarty, Lovell et al. 2018).

 4. Seek Aboriginal and Torres Strait Islander representatives for the guideline development group

 Recognising the diversity of communities is an important consideration for guideline developers when seeking representatives for the guideline development group.
 This includes recognising diversity and differences in urban, rural or remote living, gender, class, language, sexuality and disability.

 Although it is recommended that the guideline development group has at least two Aboriginal and Torres Strait Islander people as members, they cannot be expected to represent the views of all Aboriginal and Torres Strait Islander Peoples.
 Other mechanisms may be needed such as establishing an expert advisory committee to specifically address issues relevant to Aboriginal and Torres Strait Islander Peoples (see Case study 2 Clinical Practice Guidelines: Pregnancy Care 2018 in the downloadable attachment).

 Useful organisations to approach for potential representatives could include: